Back to top

 Significant development of alternatives to cars, but not to planes

-• Active modes of transportation, such as cycling and walking, are being promoted but without fully considering their potential for modal shift or their suitability in extreme heat.
+- Active modes of transportation, such as cycling and walking, are widely promoted but without fully considering their potential for modal shift or their suitability in extreme heat.
 Cycling, in particular, is primarily framed as a sport, often with a health-oriented narrative in a country where obesity has recently become a public concern.
-For example, Jeddah’s Corniche is a successful development that supports active modes, with a vibrant public space that is highly popular among residents.
-However, it remains dedicated to leisure rather than to functional travel.
+For example, Jeddah’s Corniche is a successful development in support of active modes, creating a vibrant public space that is highly popular among residents.
+However, it remains dedicated to leisure rather than functional travel. - Public transport is receiving significant attention, with large-scale projects such as the Riyadh metro designed to enhance the Saudi capital’s international profile.
+Meanwhile, the city’s bus system—though less publicized—appears to address the practical needs of residents effectively.
+Similar efforts are underway in two other cities we visited: Dammam and AlUla. - Aviation remains unchallenged as a mode of transport in Saudi Arabia.
+As in many other countries, technical solutions are prioritized over reducing flights.
+On the contrary, the push to develop tourism is expected to significantly increase demand for both international and domestic air travel, with projects like AlUla explicitly promoting local tourism.
+The train is not seen as an alternative to air travel in Saudi Arabia but rather as a competitor to the automobile. ---------

 Acknowledgments: